samueldvi/C_programming/README.md

   A simple guessing game where the user has a limited number of attempts to guess a secret number using a `while` loop.

+- `array_max.c`
+  Iterates over a one-dimensional integer array and prints the maximum value, using safe array size calculation.

 ## Concepts covered

 - Functions